davidclin/my-cheatsheet/README.md

 o To login/logout:
 aws sso login
 aws sso logout

+Note:
+To configure an AWS SSO profile dynamically, issue aws configure sso.
+To configure a group of AWS SSO profiles manually, run the shell script named sso_profiles.sh in your scripts repo and save over ~/.aws/config
 </pre>

 # IAM Policy Allowing IAM User to PassRole to an AWS Service